apache/trafficserver/doc/developer-guide/client-session-architecture.en.rst

 new HttpSM object, initializes it, and calls :code:`HttpSM::attach_client_session()` to associate the Http1Transaction object with the new HttpSM.

-The ProxyTransaction object refers to the HttpSM via the current_reader member variable.
+The ProxyTransaction object refers to the HttpSM via the _sm member variable.
 The HttpSM object refers to ProxyTransaction via the ua_session member variable (session in the member name is historical because the HttpSM used to refer directly to the ClientSession object).